-Disc brakes have been used on the road for years but they’re only now hitting the mainstream as big brands offer more disc-equipped bikes covering all sectors of the market from gravel bikes to endurance bikes to full-on road race rigs.
-With the UCI now allowing them within the professional peloton, disc brakes are going to become an ever more familiar part of the road riding landscape.
+Disc brakes have been used on the road for years but in the last couple of seasons they've become mainstream as major bike makers have offered disc-equipped bikes covering all sectors of the market from gravel bikes to endurance bikes to full-on road race rigs.
+With the UCI now allowing them in the professional peloton, disc brakes are an ever more familiar part of the road riding landscape.

 What are the advantages of disc brakes?

 Let’s start right at the beginning.
 We’re all familiar with traditional bicycle rim brakes where the brake pads operate on the wheel’s rim, right?
 With a disc brake the pads instead act on a metal rotor that’s attached to the wheel’s hub.
 Simple enough.

 What’s the advantage of that?
 People sometimes say that they can easily lock up the wheels of a road bike, stopping them totally with very little effort, so there’s no point in having any more power.